Protesters pull down Confederate statue in North Carolina

 At the end of the event description it reads: "Tear down all white supremacist Confederate statues now!"

-Durham City Police said no arrests were made because the incident occurred on county property.
+Durham police said no arrests were made because the incident occurred on county property.
 CNN has reached out to county officials for a statement.

 'Old Joe' removed

-On Monday in Gainesville, Florida, construction workers, approved by the county, removed a confederate statue called "Old Joe."
+On Monday in Gainesville, Florida, construction workers, approved by the county, removed a Confederate statue called "Old Joe."
 The statue sat outside the Alachua County Administration Building for over 100 years.

-The Confederate statue, unveiled in 1909, depicts a soldier known as "Old Joe" standing with his gun in his hands.
+The statue, unveiled in 1909, depicts a soldier known as "Old Joe" standing with his gun in his hands.

 For the past two years, Alachua County has been in the process of removing "Old Joe" and figuring out a place to relocated it.

-"Back in May 2017, Alachua County Board of Commissioners made the decision, to remove the statue stating that they didn't think the current location in front of the Alachua County Administrative building wasn't an appropriate place for the statue since it's a busy public area," Mark Sexton, Alachua County spokesperson, told CNN.
+"Back in May 2017, Alachua County Board of Commissioners made the decision, to remove the statue stating that they didn't think the current location in front of the Alachua County Administrative building wasn't an appropriate place for the statue since it's a busy public area," Mark Sexton, a county spokesperson, told CNN.

-Finding an organization to take the Confederate statue held up the process of removal.
-Two organizations turned down the board's offer of receiving 'Old Joe' before the Daughters of Confederacy agreed to relocate it.
+Finding an organization to take the monument held up the process of removal.
+Two organizations turned down the board's offer of receiving "Old Joe" before the United Daughters of the Confederacy agreed to relocate it.